DroverLtd/code-challenge-FE/README.md

 #### 2. Keep going

-- Add all fields able to search by for one vehicle type (please see live website)
+- Add all fields able to search by for one vehicle type (please see live website for most up-to-date fields)
 - Write unit/snapshot tests for most if not all components
 - Add styling to make it look like https://www.joindrover.com/cars/search